SysKitTeam/docs-point/releases/point-2022-2-3-release-note.md

 ## Improvements & Bug Fixes

 * **Improved User privacy options when accessed by Collaborators.**
-  *	While setting up Access, **Admin can now select to ‘Give Collaborators access to subordinate user's activities’**, replacing the previously available option to ‘Show audit reports to Collaborators’.
+  *	While setting up Access, **Admin can now select ‘Give Collaborators access to subordinate user's activities’**, replacing the previously available option ‘Show audit reports to Collaborators’.
 This will not be automatically enabled.
     *  **If enabled, the Collaborators will be able to view** the OneDrive tile, the Analytics & Usage tile, and Audit Log Reports when accessing User details or workspaces they manage.
   * For more details on Role-Based Access take a look at [this article](../configuration/enable-role-based-access.md).